Mark of Beast in Scripture: Hopeful Clarity for Anxious Hearts

 Reflecting on Scripture together

 Revelation’s symbols echo the whole Bible.
 The point is not panic but perseverance.
-Notice how the passages below center on loyalty to the Lamb, wisdom, and hope even in trial.
-We’ll read carefully, remembering that apocalyptic language is rich, purposeful, and pastorally aimed at endurance.
+The passages below center on loyalty to the Lamb, wisdom, and hope even in trial.

 “He causes all, both small and great, rich and poor, free and slave, to receive a mark on their right hand or on their foreheads, and that no one may buy or sell except one who has the mark…”– Revelation 13:16–17 (NKJV)